Lyrics: LIVE from Death Row & FREEDOM FIRST Songs

 with fruit trees and sweet things on every corner.
 No lie.

-I was surrounded by my family and friends then.
+I was surrounded by my family and friends then,

-I’m telling you, there was no end to the love we shared,
+and I’m telling you, there was no end to the love we shared,

 a real community planned by people whose only plan was to live and give everything they had.

-They gave it all.
+And they gave it all.

 Children of slaves who braved the worst of it,